 Tim currently serves as a Water Pollution Biologist for the Pennsylvania Department of Environmental Protection (DEP), where he focuses on biological assessments using fish communities.
 Prior to this, Tim worked as a Mining Conservation Inspector for DEP and as a seasonal employee with the PA Fish and Boat Commission’s Division of Environmental Services.
 Tim holds a degree in Wildlife and Fisheries Science from Penn State University and can be found hunting and fishing when he’s not working on house projects.

 Dr. Argent is currently a professor at California Univ. of Pennsylvania where he performs a variety of fisheries related research and teaches various courses in support of the Bachelor’s program with a concentration in Fisheries and Wildlife Sciences.
-He currently advises the Subunit Chapter of the PA AFS Chapter – newly formed in spring 2014.
+He currently advises the California University Student Sub-unit of the PA AFS Chapter.
 Dr. Argent is a past President and past Ex Comm member of the PA Chapter.
 At the Parent society level, Dr. Argent served as the Symposia Program co-Chair for the national AFS meeting held in Pittsburgh in 2010 and as the Northeast Education Committee representative (2010-2012).
 Presently he serves as a member of the Professional Certification Committee.
 Dr. Argent is also a life member of the American Fisheries Society and can’t think of anything else he’d rather do than learn about fish.

-Excomm Member: Allen Keim Allen was hired by the Pennsylvania Fish & Boat Commission as a Fish Culturist at the Pleasant Gap State Fish Hatchery in 2010.
-In 2012, I accepted my current position as Fisheries Technician in the Cooperative Nursery Unit in the Division of Fish Production Services at Benner Spring State Fish Hatchery and Research Facility.
-Most of my time with this position is spent inspecting trout nurseries, offering technical guidance to our volunteers, and conducting fish health emergency inspections at the 164 nurseries that we operate statewide.
-I earned my B.S. degree from Mansfield University in Fisheries Biology in 2008 and during that time was fortunate enough to work with the US Fish and Wildlife Service working with Atlantic Sturgeon, Striped Bass, and Atlantic Salmon at their office in Lamar, PA.
-Outside of work I enjoy hunting, fishing for and Black Bass (when my wife lets me!) and also spending time with the newest addition to my family, my daughter Kennedy.
+Allen was hired by the Pennsylvania Fish & Boat Commission as a Fish Culturist at the Pleasant Gap State Fish Hatchery in 2010.
+In 2012, he accepted his current position as Fisheries Technician in the Cooperative Nursery Unit in the Division of Fish Production Services at Benner Spring State Fish Hatchery and Research Facility.
+Most of his time with this position is spent inspecting trout nurseries, offering technical guidance to volunteers operators, and conducting fish health emergency inspections at the 164 cooperative nurseries operated statewide.
+He earned a B.S. degree from Mansfield University in Fisheries Biology in 2008 and during that time was fortunate enough to work with the US Fish and Wildlife Service working with Atlantic Sturgeon, Striped Bass, and Atlantic Salmon at their Lamar office.
+Outside of work he enjoys hunting, fishing for Black Bass (when his wife allows) and spending time with his daughter Kennedy, the newest addition to the family,